beb131/random-metronome/README.md

 <s>Add timer to randomizer function, re-randomize after timeout</s>

 Make tempo only change when a new measure starts, making re-randomization always line up

+Change Time signature to text input, change tempo to both text and slider input